KykeStack/fastapi-mongodb-authentication/README.md

 ```

 - Verify a magic link and authenticate the user: Send a GET request to /magic-link/verify?token=<magic_link_token>.
-    - This is going to be assembled into the server host, the host will receive a claim and the user a bearer JWT Token, both are taken to the server host and sent to the API
+    - This is going to be assembled into the server host, the host will receive a claim and the user a bearer JWT Token, both are taken from the server host and sent to the API
 The user will be authenticated and a JWT token will be returned.
 Example:
 ```curl
 curl -X 'POST' \